Traxmaxx/dotfiles/README.md

 │   ├── fish/          # Fish shell configuration
 │   ├── nvim/          # Neovim configuration
 │   └── ...            # Other config directories
-├── .gitignore_global  # Global gitignore file
+├── .gitignore_global  # System wide gitignore file
 ├── .githelpers        # Git helper functions
-├── .asdfrc            # ASDF configuration
-├── .tool-versions     # ASDF tool versions
-└── install.sh         # Installation script
+├── .asdfrc            # System wide ASDF configuration ├── .tool-versions     # System wide ASDF tool versions ├── .stow-local-ignore # List of files and directories Stow should ignore ├── .stowrc            # Default parameters for stow command when running it from the project root ├── Brewfile           # Brew packages to be installed └── install.sh         # Installation script
 ```

 ## Customization

 Feel free to modify any of the configuration files to suit your preferences.
-After making changes to the repository:
+Just run `stow .` from the project root to symlink new files after making changes to the repository.

-1. Run `./install.sh update` to update the symlinks to your configuration
-2. Files you create outside of the repository will remain untouched

-## Requirements

-- macOS or Linux
-- Bash shell (for running the installation script)